-The BTS is undoubtedly the swiftest way to get around, and can whisk you right where you want to be in no time at all.
+The BTS in Bangkok is undoubtedly the swiftest way to get around the city.
 It's a cheap, smooth, cool, clean, fast and scenic way to enjoy Bangkok.
 Major shopping malls, Chatuchak Weekend Market, all Sukhumvit Road's attractions, and even the riverside are accessible by Skytrain.

-While the Silom line runs west to south, the Sukhumvit line runs north to east (see the BTS route guide).
+While the Silom line runs west to south, the Sukhumvit line runs north to east.
 So, if you're new to Bangkok, it's a great way to find your way around and see a large part of what the city has to offer.
-Note that Service runs between 06:30 and midnight, and the trains can be packed during peak hours (07:00 - 09:00 and 16:00 - 19:00).Read More
+Note that Service runs between 6.30am and midnight, and the trains can be packed during peak hours (from 7am to 9am and from 4pm to 7pm).

 - Damnoen Saduak Floating Market Tour

 - Banyan Tree's Apsara Dinner Cruise

 - Ayutthaya Ancient Capital Tour with River Cruise